Sasquatch (comics): Powers and abilities

 As Sasquatch, Langkowski possessed abnormal strength and stamina, as well as resistance to injury (in an early appearance, he fought the Hulk for "fun" in order to test his limits).
 He is strong enough to pull a naval destroyer ashore for repairs, as well as hold a DC-10 cargo plane against the thrust of its engines and then hurl it over 1,000 feet backward.
 Thanks to his thick fur, he can survive easily in extreme arctic environments.
 Sasquatch is able to jump vast distances, but not as well as the Hulk.
 His claws are sharp and durable enough to cut through stone, wood, and even some metals.
 Though his human body requires corrective lenses, Langkowski's vision as Sasquatch was better than human.
 He also heals with unnatural speed, as demonstrated when Walt's arm, broken by Super-Skrull, healed when he changed into Sasquatch.

 As Walt Samson, he has all the powers of Doc Samson.

 Early in his career, switching between forms at will caused Langkowski considerable physical discomfort.
 To alleviate the pain, he recited a mantra while focusing on his body.
 However, after many months of practice, he could effect the transformations with relative ease, without the need for meditative yoga.

 Langkowski is a professionally trained scientist with knowledge of both physics and biophysics.
 He has experience dealing with many forms of experimental radiation and their mutagenic properties on lifeforms under controlled settings.
 As a former football player, Langkowski has athletic strength and endurance, though he is no longer in peak condition.
 Sasquatch also has learned some combat skills, although he relies chiefly on brute force.

 Other characters named Sasquatch

 Sasquatch race

 A race of Sasquatches were discovered to live in the forests of British Columbia.
 They are first seen in Alpha Flight vol. 2 #1.
 Once a year, the Sasquatches gather at the City of Sasquatches in secret, where they worship their forgotten gods and breed with one another.

 One Sasquatch named Murkfoot that lived in the 1000s was the Sorcerer Supreme and a member of the Avengers of 1,000 AD.

+Warwolf version

+One of Mojo II's Warwolves posed as Sasquatch and joined the other disguised Warwolves in fighting Wolverine.
+They were defeated by Wolverine, Longshot, Dazzler, and the X-Babies.

-Sasquatch II
+Actual Sasquatch

 One of these Sasquatches, a barely intelligent monster, is mistaken by Langkowski's teammates to be a highly degenerated Langkowski, but it was an actual Bigfoot that had been captured by Department H. He is kept in control by the touch of the superpowered Murmur, though not always successfully.
 This Sasquatch dies in a conflict with Department H's corrupt leadership and the Zodiac.